 (ii) The Sponsor shall remain not subject to, or shall remain exempt from, regulation as a Aholding company@ or a Asubsidiary company@ of a Aholding company,@ in each case as such term is defined in PUHCA.

-(c) Preservation of Corporate Existence, Etc. The Sponsor shall preserve and maintain its legal existence and rights; provided that this Section 6.02(c) shall not prevent the termination of the existence and rights of the Sponsor pursuant to any merger or consolidation to which the Sponsor is a party or pursuant to a lease, sale, transfer, or other disposition of its assets if immediately after giving effect to such proposed transaction, (i) the entity surviving such transaction shall have expressly assumed all of the Sponsor=s obligations under this and Auction Agreement (including under Article X) and the other Operative Documents, (ii) no default under this and Auction Agreement or any other Operative Document shall exist or result, and (iii) the Trust shall have received an opinion of counsel to the Sponsor and Enron, satisfactory in substance to the Trust, with respect to the matters set forth in the preceding clauses (i) and (ii).
+(c) Preservation of Corporate Existence, Etc. The Sponsor shall preserve and maintain its legal existence and rights; provided that this Section 6.02(c) shall not prevent the termination of the existence and rights of the Sponsor pursuant to any merger or consolidation to which the Sponsor is a party or pursuant to a lease, sale, transfer, or other disposition of its assets if immediately after giving effect to such proposed transaction, (i) the entity surviving such transaction shall have expressly assumed all of the Sponsor=s obligations under this Sale Transfer and Auction Agreement (including under Article X) and the other Operative Documents, (ii) no default under this Sale Transfer and Auction Agreement or any other Operative Document shall exist or result, and (iii) the Trust shall have received an opinion of counsel to the Sponsor and Enron, satisfactory in substance to the Trust, with respect to the matters set forth in the preceding clauses (i) and (ii).
 The Sponsor shall cause Asset LLC to preserve and maintain its legal existence and rights.

 (d) Permitted Activities.
 The Sponsor shall cause Asset LLC to refrain from conducting any activities other than those expressly authorized in Section 2.04 of the Asset LLC Agreement.

 (e) Compliance with Laws.
-The Sponsor shall comply with all applicable Law, except to the extent that failure to so comply could not reasonably be expected to have a material adverse effect on the consolidated financial condition, business, or operations of the Sponsor and its Subsidiaries taken as a whole.
+The Sponsor shall comply with all applicable Law, except to the extent the that the failure to so comply could not reasonably be expected to have a material adverse effect on the consolidated financial condition, business, or operations of the Sponsor and its Subsidiaries taken as a whole.
 The Sponsor shall cause Asset LLC to comply with all applicable Law.

 (f) No Voluntary Petition.
-The Sponsor, as the managing member of Asset LLC , shall not voluntarily file, or consent to the filing by any other Person, against Asset LLC of any bankruptcy, reorganization, insolvency, receivership, or other proceedings under any federal or state bankruptcy or similar law.
+The Sponsor, as the managing member of Asset LLC and sole member of the Transferor, shall not voluntarily file, or consent to the filing by any other Person, against Asset LLC or the Transferor of any bankruptcy, reorganization, insolvency, receivership, or other proceedings under any federal or state bankruptcy or similar law.

 (g) Non-Petition Covenant.
-The Sponsor, individually and in its capacity as managing member in Asset LLC, agrees and undertakes to procure that the Sponsor and Asset LLC will not institute against, or join any other Person in instituting against, Asset LLC any bankruptcy, reorganization, insolvency, receivership, or other proceeding under any federal or state bankruptcy or similar law.
+The Sponsor, individually and in its capacity as managing member in Asset LLC, agrees and undertakes to procure that the Sponsor and Asset LLC will not institute against, or join any other Person in instituting against, Asset LLC, the Transferor and the Trust any bankruptcy, reorganization, insolvency, receivership, or other proceeding under any federal or state bankruptcy or similar law.

 ARTICLE VII